airtai/faststream-gen/README.md

 faststream_gen -i path_to_app_description/description.txt
 ```

-`faststream_gen` CLI will create `faststream-gen` folder and save
+`faststream_gen` CLI will create `faststream-gen` folder (you can set
+different output folder by providing `--output_path` option in the CLI)
-generated FastStream `application.py` inside the folder.
-We know that no
+and save generated FastStream `application.py` inside the folder.
+We
-one likes code full of errors, that’s why `faststream_gen` generates and
+know that no one likes code full of errors, that’s why `faststream_gen`
-run tests along with the generated application!
-Next to `application.py`
+generates and run tests along with the generated application!
+Next to
-you will find the `test.py` script for testing your FastStream
+`application.py` you will find the `test.py` script for testing your
-application!
+FastStream application!

 In the `faststream-gen` folder you will find following files: